freqtrade/freqtrade/docs/developer.md

 #### short_desc

 Returns a description used for Telegram messages.
-This should coutain the name of the Provider, as well as a short description containing the number of assets.
+This should contain the name of the Provider, as well as a short description containing the number of assets.
 Please follow the format `"PairlistName - top/bottom X pairs"`.

 #### refresh_pairlist